speedingplanet/frontend-bootcamp-2025-06/front-end-labs/front-end-apps/labs.md

 1. Remove any padding from the unordered list
 1. Target the appropriate element in the unordered list so that it displays in-line
 1. Update the padding for list items to something appropriate so there's a little horizontal space on either side
-1. Try getting the list items to equally take up space in the width of the screen
+1. Try getting the list items to equally take up space in the width of the screen.
+That is, to be evenly distributed across the width of the screen.
 1. Center the text in each element in the navbar

+While we're here, let's clean up some more of the index.html:

+1. Remove the "Links: " text, as well as the break tag
+1. Add some space below the first `header` element in the page.
+Alternatively, add it above the navbar, depending on your perspective
+1. Center the text in that same header

 ### Lab 9: Navbar: Pseudo-classes